Leon-wyl/AirBrB/README.md

 It is your responsibiltiy to ensure that your code can be successfully demonstrated on the CSE machines (e.g. vlab) from a fresh clone of your repository.
 Failure to ensure this may result in a loss of marks.

+### Dryrun

+You can run a dryrun to sanity check your code runs basically by:
+1. Pushing your code to master on gitlab
+2. On a CSE terminal (vlab or lab machine), run `6080 ass3dryrun GROUP_NAME` where GROUP_NAME is the name of your group

 ## 9. Late Submission Policy

 If your assignment is submitted after this date, each hour it is late reduces the maximum mark it can achieve by 2%.